COMPSCI 130 : Introduction to Software Fundamentals

 Your feedback helps to improve the course and its delivery for all students.

 Please contact the course coordinator if you have any queries or concerns.
-You can find the contact details of the course coordinator on the home page of the course's Canvas pages.
+You can find their contact details on the home page of the course's Canvas pages.

 The University of Auckland will not tolerate cheating, or assisting others to cheat, and views cheating in coursework as a serious academic offence.
 The work that a student submits for grading must be the student's own work, reflecting their learning.
 Where work from other sources is used, it must be properly acknowledged and referenced.
 This requirement also applies to sources on the internet.
 A student's assessed work may be reviewed against online source material using computerised detection mechanisms.